Australia–Japan relations: 21st century

 However, Prime Minister Turnbull decided to stimulate values from the previous Abbott government to his government by incorporating themes such as the "closest friend" in Asia.
 This was seen with increasing bilateral ties in terms of military co-operation, trade, and cultural friendship.
 In late 2016, Turnbull stopped by on a lighting trip to Tokyo and started to develop a close relationship with Prime Minister Shinzo Abe, following his predecessor's example.
 Abe later visited Turnbull in Sydney early 2017 during a pivot to South-East Asia, where both increased military, trade, cultural, and sporting ties.
 Both also discussed the South China Sea Crisis, North Korea, and their anxiety to co-operate with their mutual ally, the United States' new Trump Administration.

-In December 2021, Australia and Japan, along with the United States, pledged a new undersea internet cable for Nauru, Kiribati and the Federated States of Micronesia.
+In December 2021, Australia and Japan, along with the United States, pledged a new undersea internet cable for the Micronesian countries Nauru, Kiribati and the Federated States of Micronesia.
+That year, the governments of Australia and Japan also decided to fund two major law enforcement developments in the Marshall Islands.

 At a virtual summit on 6 January 2022, Japanese Prime Minister Fumio Kishida and Australian Prime Minister Scott Morrison formally signed the Reciprocal Access Agreement (RAA) - to allow their respective militaries to work seamlessly with each other on defence and humanitarian operations.

 During the 2022 Australia-Japan leaders meeting in Perth, Australian Prime Minister Anthony Albanese and Japanese Prime Minister Fumio Kishida agreed to boost Japan's access to hydrogen, LNG and minerals to improve energy security while making a shared push to hit net zero.
 The two countries have also promised to help other Indo-Pacific countries in their efforts to combat climate change.
 Albanese said that there was a common desire shared by Australia and Japan for peace in the Indo-Pacific.
 He also said that "We concurred that our special strategic partnership has risen to a new and higher level."

+In 2024 it was announced that members of the Japanese Amphibious Rapid Deployment Brigade would be stationed in Darwin, where they would serve alongside Australian and American forces.

+In March 2026, Australia and Japan celebrated 50 years of the Basic Treaty of Friendship and Cooperation.
+To honor the occasion, Japan's Ambassador to Australia Kazuhiro Suzuki delivered an address at the National Press Club in Canberra, titled "Girt by sea and in the same boat: 50 years of Japan-Australia relations and beyond".